scholzj/kekspose/README.md

 ## What is Keksposé?

 [Strimzi](https://strimzi.io) makes it easy to run [Apache Kafka](https://kafka.apache.org/) on Kubernetes.
-But using the Kafka cluster from applications running outside of your Kubernetes cluster can be [challenging](https://strimzi.io/blog/2019/04/17/accessing-kafka-part-1/).
+But using the Kafka cluster from applications running outside your Kubernetes cluster can be [challenging](https://strimzi.io/blog/2019/04/17/accessing-kafka-part-1/).
 Strimzi tries to make it as easy as possible and supports several different ways how to _expose_ the Kafka cluster:
 * Using Load Balancers
 * Using Node Ports
 * Using the Kubernetes Nginx Ingress controller

 When running in production-grade Kubernetes environments, these usually work fine.
-But when using a local Kubernetes cluster such as Minikube, Kind or Docker Desktop, these mechanisms are often not well-supported:
+But when using a local Kubernetes cluster such as Minikube, Kind, or Docker Desktop, these mechanisms are often not well-supported:
 * The local clusters often lack proper support for load balancers
 * They often run inside additional virtual machines or containers and use complex networking so that node ports do not work out of the box
 * While Ingress usually works, the installation of the right Ingress controller and its configuration is often complicated

 One of the ways how applications are often exposed from local clusters is using port forwarding with `kubectl port-foward`.
 But using port forwarding with Apache Kafka is not so simple because of its custom discovery protocol.
-You need to forward ports for each brokers in the Kafka cluster.
+You need to forward ports for each broker in the Kafka cluster.
 And you need to make sure your advertised hosts and ports are correctly configured to the local address.
-Keksposé makes it possible to use port forwarding with Apache Kafka with the help of [Kroxylicious](https://kroxylicious.io/) project that provides Kafka proxying capabilities.
+Keksposé makes it possible to use port forwarding with Apache Kafka with the help of the [Kroxylicious](https://kroxylicious.io/) project that provides Kafka proxying capabilities.

 ## How does it work?